 Follicle-stimulating hormone test – Produced in the pituitary gland, follicle-stimulating hormone (FSH) is the chemical that initiates follicles to mature and release an egg during ovulation.
 Higher FSH levels essentially indicate that the body is working harder to ovulate.
 With no ovulation at all, the pituitary gland may constantly pump out FSH.
 This can suggest a diminished ovarian reserve.

 Maintaining or improving egg count and quality can be difficult and personal.
-If you are concerned about fertility or reproductive health, consider the Everlywell at-home Ovarian Reserve Test.
+If you are concerned about fertility or reproductive health, consider the Everlywell at-home Ovarian Reserve Test or the Women’s Fertility Testing kit.
 This uses a day 3 FSH levels to determine the health of the ovarian reserve and determine if there are adequate eggs for ovulation.

 1. Female Reproductive System.
 Cleveland Clinic.
 URL.
 Accessed February 15, 2022.